KatherineMichel/katherinemichel.github.io/doc/blog/conferences/commit-your-code-2025-recap.md

 Disclaimer: the content of this post is a reflection of my career journey and not specific to my work at JPMorganChase.

-After having a lot of FOMO last year, I was able to spend some time this week at the Commit Your Code Conference 2025.
+After having a lot of FOMO last year, I was able to spend some time this week at the Commit Your Code 2025 conference.

 I couldn't pass up the opportunity to meet a few "famous" techies who I knew would be in attendance and catch some talks from a [packed agenda](https://www.commityourcode.com/agenda).